MASK

-The user should be aware that a MASK remains in place until a user renames it
+The user should be aware that a mask remains in place until it is removed

-to something other than "MASK", or removes it.
+or renamed.
 To remove a mask and restore

 raster operations to normal (i.e., all cells of the current region), remove the

-MASK by setting the -r remove MASK flag (r.mask -r
+mask by setting the -r flag (r.mask -r

 ).